-Air France, KLM, Lufthansa, Finnair, Alitalia and Swiss International Airlines fly to Delhi.
+Within Europe: Air France, KLM, Lufthansa, Finnair, Alitalia and Swiss International Airlines.

 Almost every non-Indian needs a tourist visa from their embassy or consulate.
 There are 3- and 6-month multiple-entry and single-entry visas (the cost is the same), and they can no longer be issued the same day - so plan ahead!
 You will also need a valid passport.
 For access to certain protected areas (e.g. national parks), you will need a special permit and, often, a guide; these are available locally.

 Diarrhoea strikes many visitors - be aware of what, and where, you are eating.
 Choose fruits that you can peel and avoid tap water (as well as ice made from tap water and fruit and vegetables washed in tap water).
 If you experience diarrhoea it's very important to replace lost fluids and, in the case of severe diarrhoea, lost minerals and salts (it’s a good idea to go prepared with some oral rehydration salts).
 If you become ill your hotel should be able to recommend a good local doctor or clinic.
 You may want to consider carrying an emergency treatment pack including needles and syringes.